ardoq/chrome-extension-starter/README.md

 ## Webpack auto-reload and HRM

-To make your workflow much more efficient this boilerplate uses the [webpack server](https://webpack.github.io/docs/webpack-dev-server.html) to development (started with `npm start`) with auto reload feature that reloads the browser automatically every time that you save some file in your editor.
+To make your workflow much more efficient this boilerplate uses the [webpack server](https://webpack.github.io/docs/webpack-dev-server.html) to development (started with `yarn start`) with auto reload feature that reloads the browser automatically every time that you save some file in your editor.

 You can run the dev mode on other port if you want.
 Just specify the env var `port` like this: